The derived subgroup of linear and simply-connected o-minimal groups: Malcev's cross-section

 Since $S_1$ is simply-connected, it follows from Fact \ref{nocover} that $Z(G)\oo \cap S$ is trivial.
 In particular, $S$ is a simply-connected semisimple definable subgroup of $G$.
 Moreover, we clearly have that $G=R(G)S$ and $(R(G)\cap S)\oo \trianglelefteq R(S)=1$, as required. \end{proof}

-In \cite{PS05} the authors show that if $G$ is a connected definable group and $H$ is a contractible normal definable subgroup of $G$ then there is a continuous section of the projection map $G\rightarrow G/H$.
+In \cite{PS05} the authors show that if $G$ is a connected definable group and $H$ is a contractible normal definable subgroup of $G$ then there is a continuous definable \emph{cross-section} (or just \emph{section}) of the projection map $\pi:G\rightarrow G/H$, i.e., a continuous definable map $\sigma:G/H\rightarrow G$ such that $\pi\circ \sigma=\text{id}$.
 The other classical result concerning the existence of cross-sections is, in the o-minimal setting, an easy consequence of the results in \cite{BMO}: